-June 16th – Global Vaccine Inequity: a Tale of two pandemics
+June 16, 2021 Recording – Global Vaccine Inequity: a Tale of two pandemics

 Dr Peter Singer is Special Advisor to the Director General, Dr Tedros Adhanom Ghebreyesus, and Assistant Director General of the World Health Organization.
 He supports the Director General to transform WHO into an Organization sharply focused on impact at the country level.
 Dr Singer co-chaired the transition team; was the architect of WHO’s strategy and its “triple billion” target; supports colleagues to guide consistent strategy implementation of WHO’s programme budget, results framework, delivery stock-takes, investment case, and innovation strategy; and provides leadership to the Global Action Plan for Healthy Lives and Wellbeing to strengthen collaboration among 13 multilateral agencies to accelerate the health-related Sustainable Development Goals.